 Who Was Underground In ’67?

 So, I’m currently working on a big research project, the results of which won’t be seen unless you happen to be poring through the Underground Film Journal’s sister site the Underground Film Guide — and the way that site is woefully under-updated, why would you?
+[NOTE: The Journal dissolved the Film Guide a few years ago and blended its content into this site.]

 The UFG, as I like to call it, is a database project of underground filmmakers and films.
 Recently I decided to halt adding new entries and to make the old filmmaker entries I previously uploaded more comprehensive.
 One way I’m doing that is going through books on underground film and, if a filmmaker is written up in each book, I’ll add that book’s info to the filmmaker’s profile.
 If you’re interested and want an idea of what I’m talking about, go look at John Waters’ entry and scroll down to the book section.